Air Pollution from Particulate Matter

 Commission Approved Recommended Designations for the 2012 Primary Annual PM2.5 NAAQS

 On October 23, 2013, the commission approved the executive director's designation recommendations for the 2012 primary annual PM2.5 NAAQS.
 The TCEQ recommends that all counties in Texas with applicable PM2.5 monitoring data be designated attainment and all other counties be designated as unclassifiable/attainment.
 This recommendation is based on the three most recent years of quality-assured air data from the current federal reference monitoring network for the years 2010 through 2012, the demonstration of exceptional event days for exclusion, and historical PM2.5 monitoring trends.
-The recommended designations will be provided to the governor for his consideration along with the basis for the recommendation.
-The governor will submit the state’s designation recommendation to the EPA by December 13, 2013.
+The recommended designations were submitted by the governor to the EPA on November 26, 2013.
+On August 19, 2014, the EPA sent a letter to the TCEQ in response to the recommended designations.
 The EPA is expected to make final designations by December 12, 2014.

 PM Data: Proposed El Paso 2010, 2011, and 2012 Exceptional Events Demonstration

 In accordance with federal regulations, the demonstration documents supporting the TCEQ's exceptional event flags for El Paso PM10 and PM2.5 data for 2010, 2011, and 2012 is provided through the link below for public review and comment.
 There are three PM10 and ten PM2.5proposed exceptional event flags for data collected at various El Paso monitoring sites on ten separate days from 2010 through 2012.
 All thirteen of the proposed flags are for high wind regional blowing dust events that are described in more detail in the demonstration document